 His appreciation for manufacturing began at an early age as he grew up watching his dad and uncle build their own race cars and worked alongside them in the race shop.
 That appreciation and interest evolved once he became a driver and had further exposure to everything from the advanced machines, tools, engineering designs, and fabricating.

 With a passion for technological innovations on and off the track, Brad started Keselowski Advanced Manufacturing in 2018 with a focus on additive metal manufacturing and advanced engineering solutions.

-An avid University of Michigan fan and originally from Rochester Hills, MI, Brad currently lives in Mooresville, NC with his wife, Paige, and daughter, Scarlett.
+An avid University of Michigan fan and originally from Rochester Hills, MI, Brad currently lives in Mooresville, NC with his wife, Paige, and two daughters, Scarlett and Autumn.

 For more information on Brad’s racing career, visit www.bradracing.com.

 Before coming on board, Murray served as president and CEO of Concept Laser Inc., a subsidiary of Concept Laser GmbH- a global leader in additive metals.
 Opening and operating the headquarters out of Texas, Murray was responsible for establishing the company in the Americas and expanding Concept Laser’s world-class additive metal platforms.